Villa Alba Museum: Interior

 Villa Alba is a two-storey home with rendered masonry walls and a slate roof.
 The house stands opposite Studley Park, overlooking the Yarra River in Melbourne, Australia.
 It is believed that there was an earlier weatherboard house on the site which was built in 1863.
-In 1883 to 1884 the present house was built for William Greenlaw and his wife Anna Maria (nee McEvoy).
+In 1883 to 1884 the present house was built for William Greenlaw and his wife Anna Maria (née McEvoy).
 The house's architectural style and its tower are a landmark in the neighborhood and it retains its original surroundings now surrounded by the school and neighbouring residences.
 However, it is the interior which is the most remarkable feature of Villa Alba.
 The interior of the house was elaborately decorated by the Paterson Bros. a company of three Scottish brothers who undertook many commissions to decorate wealthy homes in Melbourne during the economic boom following the gold rush and during the period known as 'Marvellous Melbourne'.
 The Paterson Bros. decorated Villa Alba in Kew along with other notable public buildings such as The Royal Exhibition Building, the Ballroom and Private Apartments at Government House, Melbourne Town Hall, the Parliamentary Library and the Prahran Public Library.

 History

-Villa Alba was originally given to Anna Maria McEvoy as a wedding gift on her marriage to William Greenlaw who rose through the ranks to become the General Manager of one of Victoria’s early banks, the Colonial Bank of Australasia which suffered during the depression of the 1890s.
+Villa Alba was originally given to Anna Maria (nee McEvoy) on her marriage to William Greenlaw who rose through the ranks to become the General Manager of one of Victoria's early banks, the Colonial Bank of Australasia.
+The bank and William Greenlaw both suffered during the crash of 1893.

 After William's death in 1895 Anna Maria sold the contents and moved out in 1897.
-The house was leased out and later sold to the Fripp family who owned it until 1949 when it was sold to the [Royal] Women’s Hospital who used it as a Nurses Home and built the Henry Pride Convalescent Wing in Nolan Ave which opened in 1954.
+The house was leased out and later sold to the Fripp family who owned it until 1949 when it was sold to the [Royal] Women's Hospital who used it as a Nurses' Hostel and built the Henry Pride Convalescent Wing in Nolan Ave which opened in 1954.
 During this time the intricately decorated walls were covered in white paint to 'brighten up' the place.
 Fortunately the ceilings were not overpainted.